FDio/csit/docs/report/introduction/general_notes.rst

 |vpp-release|.

-FD.io CSIT system is developed using two main coding platforms :abbr:`RF (Robot Framework)` and Python.
+FD.io CSIT system is developed using two main coding platforms :abbr:`RF (Robot Framework)` and Python2.7.
 CSIT |release| source code for the executed test suites is available in CSIT branch |release| in the directory :file:`./tests/<name_of_the_test_suite>`.
 A local copy of CSIT source code can be obtained by cloning CSIT git repository - :command:`git clone